Commodore Perry Flag

 Oliver Hazard Perry was a naval commander from South Kingstown, Rhode Island, who is most famous for his role in the War of 1812 during the Battle of Lake Erie in 1813 where he lead the US Navy to victory.
 When Perry arrived at Presque Isle on Lake Erie, he learned that good friend James Lawrence had died.
 In response, Perry renamed the ship from the USS Chesapeake after him to the USS Lawrence.
 Later, Perry had a conversation with his friend, Purser Samuel Hambleton, where he indicated that he wanted to create a battle flag to encourage his fleet.
 Hambleton suggested using Lawrence's words, "Don't Give Up The Ship" and then arranged the creation of the flag by hiring Margaret Foster Steuart, a seamstress from Pennsylvania.
 She created the flag in a few days with the help of her daughters, nieces, and cousin.

 On September 10, 1813, Perry lead his forces into battle against the Royal Navy in the Battle of Lake Erie aboard the USS Lawrence with his flag being flown above.
 During Battle, the USS Lawrence was decimated, being reduced to a ship wreck, where 80% of the crew was killed or wounded.
 When the boat become unusable, Perry rowed to the USS Niagara and briefly surrendered the USS Lawrence.
 The only possession he took with him was his flag bearing, "Don't Give Up The Ship," which he transferred to the Niagara.
 At this point, the British thought the Americans were retreating and briefly ceased fire, however, Perry regrouped and led his forces to victory aboard the Niagara.
-After the battle, Perry received the British surrender on the deck of the recaptured USS Lawrence.
+At the conclusion of the battle, the British surrendered to Perry on the Deck of the USS Lawrence, which Perry and his forces has recaptured.

 After the battle, the US Squadron captured the entire squadron of the Royal Navy.
-Perry's report to General William Henry Harrison indicated, "We have met the enemy and they are ours."
+Perry's report to General William Henry Harrison (who would later go on to be President) indicated, "We have met the enemy and they are ours."
 Today, the original flag is on display at the at the United States Naval Academy Museum in Maryland.

 Perry's victory at the Battle of Lake Erie is commemorated by the, "Perry's Victory and International Peace Memorial," which is located in Put-in-Bay, OH.
 The memorial is the world's largest Doric column standing at 352 ft tall.